drts01/notes/stackedit/jobs/Management.md

  - Which tasks do you dislike the most?
  - How can a manager help you?
  - What do you want from a manager?
- - Any particular reasons you are not appling for the role?
+ - Any particular reasons you are not going for this role?
+ - What are

 ### My perspectives